Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Conclusions

 The new methodology to estimate the cross-correlation function involves a statistically rigorous approach that uses the full field area to count the number of different pairs for each field and combine them into a single estimation.
-This method reduces statistical uncertainty and accounts for the full information available in the data, in contrast to measuring separate (auto-)cross-correlation functions for each field.
-To estimate the covariance matrix we adopted a bootstrap method by dividing each field in at least five patches, the minimum number to maximise the patches area but maintaining a number greater than the number of measurements.
+This method reduces statistical uncertainty and accounts for the full information available in the data, in contrast to measuring separate (auto-)cross-correlation functions for each field or subregion in a field.
+The statistical superiority of this approach over the mini-tile and zone-averaging alternatives is further demonstrated through simulations in Appendix \ref{secA1}.
+To estimate the covariance matrix we adopted an oversampled bootstrap method by dividing each field in at least five patches, the minimum number to maximise the patches area but maintaining a number greater than the number of measurements.
 The patches were defined automatically using a k-mean clustering algorithm.
 This resampling approach ensures that the subsamples retain the spatial dependence structure of the original data.
 For analysing individual fields we divided them in 16 patches, instead.
 The new measurements were demonstrated to be more robust and with much lower uncertainties.
+A comprehensive treatment of covariance estimation would require a study using cosmological simulations specifically designed to investigate magnification bias.
+This topic is beyond the scope of this paper but will be addressed in future work.

-We investigate the robustness of the new methodology for measuring the cross-correlation function by comparing the new results from a spectroscopic lens sample with those from a photometric lens sample, i.e. they have completely different systematics.
-The measurements from both samples were found to be compatible, suggesting that the differences with respect the mini-tile approach may be due to the complexity of computing the integral constraint in a consistent manner, but also to the physical properties of the samples themselves given the behaviour of the large-scale fall.
+We investigate the robustness of the new methodology for measuring the cross-correlation function by comparing the new results from a spectroscopic lens sample with those from a photometric lens sample.
+The consistency between the two independent foreground samples, which have completely different systematic properties, provides empirical support that the large-scale signal recovered by the new method is not an artefact of the estimator.
+Moreover, it also suggests that the differences with respect the mini-tile approach may be due to the complexity of computing the integral constraint in a consistent manner, but also to the physical properties of the samples themselves given the behaviour of the large-scale fall.